 Pastor Kirbyjon Caldwell

-Caldwell currently serves on several corporate and nonprofit boards, including NRG Energy where he serves as Chair of the Governance Nominating Committee, Inc., Bridgeway Capital Management, The Greater Houston Partnership Executive Committee, Southern Methodist University and M.D.
+Caldwell currently serves on several corporate and nonprofit boards including, the Houston Golf Association Executive Committee, Baylor College of Medicine Executive Committee and M.D.
 Anderson-The University Cancer Foundation.
 He is also a limited partner with the Houston Texans NFL Franchise.

 Caldwell is a husband, father and author of the best seller The Gospel of Good Success and co-author of Entrepreneurial Faith.